Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Painlev e analysis of the Chazy equations

-Once again, we use the ansatz \eqref{eq:12} and find that this equation has four resonances $b= \{4, 3, 2, 1\}$.
-The coefficients of these resonances depend on $y_i$ and we find that {\it on} the solution of the H$(4)$ Chazy equation in \eqref{eq:14}, the coefficients of the resonances at $b=4$, $b=3$, and $b=2$ vanish identically.
-We may then conclude that the Chazy equation corresponding to the Hecke group H$(4)$ possesses the Painlev\'e property.
+At the next to leading order analysis we find $b=2$, which shows the presence of higher-order poles for the linearized equations compared to the solution of the Maier equation itself.
+But exactly as for the Chazy equation, we find that when we substitute the coefficients $y_i$ in \eqref{Maiercoeff}, the coefficients of the higher resonance vanish identically and implies that the resonances do not destabilize the solution of the Maier equation.

-We have carried out this analysis for the Chazy equations corresponding the Hecke groups H$(m)$ for $3\leq m\leq 10$ and we find that all of them possess the Painlev\'e property.
-The analysis of \cite{Conte:1989pi,Conte:1993pp} leads us to conclude that the leading order ansatz \eqref{leadingorderansatz} satisfies the Chazy equation $ C_m $ for the following values of the coefficients:
+We thus conclude that the Maier equation possesses the Painlev\'e property.
+Further, from the discussion in Section~\ref{sectionMaier}, it is clear that the higher-order Chazy equations $C_m$ are entirely equivalent to the Maier equation when the algebraic dependence of the forms $ \big\lbrace E_{2k}^{(m)} \big\rbrace_{k=2}^{m} $ (see equation \eqref{eq:notFreelyGenerated}) is taken into account.
+We therefore conclude that each $C_m$ also possesses the Painlev\'e property.
+We have explicitly verified this for $3\leq m\leq 10$ and the analysis of \cite{Conte:1989pi,Conte:1993pp} leads us to the following proposition. \begin{Proposition}The Maier equation in \eqref{MaierChazy} as well as the higher-order Chazy equation $ C_m $ possess the Painlev\'e property.
+The leading order ansatz $y(\tau)$ defined in \eqref{leadingorderansatz} satisfies both sets of differential equations for the following values of the coefficients

-The next-to-leading order ansatz \eqref{eq:12} shows that the Chazy equation has negative resonances, with $b \in \{1, 2,\cdots,m\}$ for $C_m$.
+\end{Proposition} The analysis of the next-to-leading order ansatz \eqref{eq:12} shows that the Chazy equation has negative resonances, with $b \in \{1, 2,\dots,m\}$ for $C_m$.
 The number of resonances is equal to the order of the linearized equation and therefore the set of resonances is maximal.
-Exactly as we saw in the case of $C_3$ and $C_4$, we find that when evaluated on the leading order solution, the coefficients of these resonances vanish identically, guaranteeing that these equations have the Painlev\'e property.
-More generally, we expect that \emph{all} higher-order Chazy equations possess the Painlev\'e property, which in turn raises the interesting possibility that they may be integrable.
+Exactly as we saw in the case of $C_3$ as well as the Maier equation, we find that when evaluated on the leading order solution, the coefficients of these resonances vanish identically, guaranteeing that all these equations have the Painlev\'e property.
+It is interesting to observe that while the Maier equation fixes the first two coefficients in the expansion in \eqref{eq:16}, it is the Painleve analysis of the higher-order Chazy equations that allows one to fix the sub-leading terms in the ansatz.

-It is straightforward to see that by a simple $m$-dependent rescaling, the solution $y(\tau)$ of the Chazy equation for any of the Hecke groups H$(m)$ shows a universal singular behaviour, {\em i.e.}, the coefficients of the Laurent expansion in $\chi(\tau)$ are independent of $m$.
-This universality hints at the possibility that $C_m$ form an integrable hierarchy.
-At this point, however, more work is required to ascertain the integrability of these equations.